 fslstats gives the mean voxel GM

-PVE across the whole image, the second is the number of voxels and the third number gives the total volume of the image (in mm3).
+PVE across the whole image, the second is the number of voxels and the third number gives the total volume of the image (in mm3) ignoring all voxels which are zero.
 Multiplying the first and third numbers together will give the total GM volume in mm3 (for more details on fslstats just

 fslstats to see its usage description).